Skip to content

 U17 men includes people aged 15 or 16 on 31/08 in the competition yr (1st October to 30th September), so this is normally children in School Years 10 and 11.

-But the rules change for summer competition season, which is 01/04- 30/09.
-So whilst javelin is not often included in indoor competitions, if you plan to compete over the winter season (01/10/2024-31/03/2025) you will need a current (old) spec javelin.
+The rules will change for summer competition season, which is 01/04- 30/09.
+So whilst javelin is not often included in indoor competitions, if you plan to compete this winter season (01/10/2024-31/03/2025) you will need a current (old) spec javelin.

 When will the new 700g javelins be available?